bahrus/be-observant/README.md

 An element can declare itself to be a host for these purposes by adding attribute "data-is-hostish.".
 Be-observant searches for such an element before doing the getRootNode() call.

-Under the hood, this scenario will use another option:  observeClosestOrHost (ocoho for short), which tries closest query first, and if that fails, does getRootNode()
+Under the hood, this scenario will use another option:  observeClosestOrHost (ocoho for short), which tries using the native "closest" query first, and if that fails, does getRootNode()

 ## [Configuration Parameters](types.d.ts)